textdetox/explainable_paradetox/paradetox_collection/README.md

 **Task 3: Toxicity Check**: Finally, we check if the annotators succeeded in removing toxicity.

+For all new languages, we, firstly, provided the English instruction.
+For Chinese and Amharic, the experts adapted the instruction for their language.
+For Hindi and Arabic, the experts and native speakers oriented on the English instructions.

 For more details about annotators demographic and other details, please, refer to our manuscript.

-For Hindi and Arabic, the experts and native speakers oriented on the English instructions.